Thomas Sankara: Council of the Revolution

-Health care and public works
+Healthcare and public works

-Sankara's first priorities after taking office were feeding, housing and giving medical care to his people who desperately needed it.
-Sankara launched a mass vaccination programme in an attempt to eradicate polio, meningitis and measles.
-From 1983 to 1985, 2 million Burkinabé were vaccinated.
+Sankara's first priorities after taking office were feeding, housing, and providing medical care to his people who desperately needed it.
+He launched a mass vaccination program aimed at eradicating polio, meningitis, and measles.
+From 1983 to 1985, two million Burkinabé were vaccinated, significantly improving public health outcomes.

-Prior to Sankara's presidency infant mortality in Burkina Faso was about 20.8%; during his presidency it fell to 14.5%.
-Sankara's administration was also the first African government to publicly recognize the AIDS epidemic as a major threat to Africa.
+Prior to Sankara's presidency, the infant mortality rate in Burkina Faso was about 20.8%.
+During his time in office, it fell to 14.5%.
+His administration was also the first African government to publicly recognize the AIDS epidemic as a major threat to Africa.

-Large-scale housing and infrastructure projects were also undertaken.
-Brick factories were created to help build houses in effort to end urban slums.
-In an attempt to fight deforestation, The People's Harvest of Forest Nurseries was created to supply 7,000 village nurseries, as well as organizing the planting of several million trees.
-All regions of the country were soon connected by a vast road- and rail-building programme.
-Over 700 km of rail was laid by Burkinabé people to facilitate manganese extraction in 'The Battle of the Rails' without any foreign aid or outside money.
-These programmes were an attempt to prove that African countries could be prosperous without foreign help or aid.
+In addition to healthcare, Sankara focused on large-scale housing and infrastructure projects.
+He established brick factories to help build houses and reduce urban slums.
+This initiative provided affordable housing and created jobs, contributing to economic stability.

+To combat deforestation, Sankara initiated "The People's Harvest of Forest Nurseries," supplying 7,000 village nurseries and organizing the planting of several million trees.
+This reforestation effort not only aimed to restore the environment but also to create sustainable agricultural practices.
+His administration connected all regions of the country through an extensive road and rail-building program.
+Over 700 km of rail was laid by Burkinabé people, facilitating manganese extraction in 'The Battle of the Rails,' without any foreign aid or outside money.
+These initiatives demonstrated his belief that African countries could achieve prosperity without foreign assistance.

-Sankara also launched education programmes to help combat the country's 90% illiteracy rate.
-These programmes had some success in the first few years.
-Shortly after the assassination of Sankara, wide-scale teachers' strikes, coupled with the new regime's unwillingness to negotiate, led to the creation of 'Revolutionary Teachers'.
-In an attempt to replace the nearly 2,500 teachers fired over a strike in 1996, anyone with a college degree was invited to teach through the revolutionary teachers' programme.
-Volunteers merely received a 10-day training course before beginning to teach.
+Sankara also prioritized education to combat the country's 90% illiteracy rate.
+His administration implemented successful education programs, resulting in significant improvements in literacy.
+After his assassination, teachers' strikes and the new regime's unwillingness to negotiate led to the creation of 'Revolutionary Teachers.'
+In 1986, nearly 2,500 teachers were fired due to a strike, prompting the government to invite anyone with a college degree to teach through the revolutionary teachers' program.
+Volunteers received a 10-day training course before starting to teach.

+Trade

+In terms of trade policy, Sankara favoured autarky, banning several items from being imported into Burkina Faso and encouraging import substitution industrialization.
+One example of this was cotton, where domestically produced fabric quickly came to be used exclusively.
+He also adopted this approach in relation to food crops, extolling Burkinabes to consume locally grown food instead of rice and grain imported from Europe.